joshdbarton/ticket-migration/README.md

 There are two modes.

-1. Migrate to multiple target repos using a config file
+1. Migrate to multiple target repos using a config file.
 1. Migrate to a single target repo via command line arguments.

 ### Targeting Multiple Repos (this is probably what you want)